 About this project

 The NeedEnergy startup is devoted to improving the sustainability and accessibility of energy systems through predictions of their future usage and production.
-Netguru experts supported the company in creating visualizations for the energy management system as well as an interactive demo of an energy consumption forecasting model.
+Netguru helped to build the energy prediction model and demo application.
+The company managed to raise funding and was enrolled to the Techstars Web3 accelerator class of 2023.

 Over half of sub-Saharan Africa's population lacks access to electricity, which makes Africa the least electrified continent on the planet.

 The Zimbabwe-based startup, NeedEnergy, addresses Africa’s energy problems, focusing on renewable and equitable systems.

 NeedEnergy answers the growing demand for reliable energy in Africa with innovative technology.
 It applies big data analytics, machine learning, and AI to optimize the utilization of the energy grid and other energy sources.

 NeedEnergy provides intelligent monitoring and managing of energy systems.
 They design custom solutions for both individual and commercial clients that include: